testerez/Manga2Reader/README.md

 Actual features
 ---------------

- - Detect and convert all comic books in source directory (support zip, cbz, pdf and jpg files)
+ - Detect and convert all comic books in source directory.
+Supported formats:
+    - zip
+    - cbz
+    - pdf
- - Support directory of .jpg files as input
+    - jpg files
  - Split double pages into single ones
  - Optimize contrast.
 Usefull when the scan has not been cleaned
- - Resize images
+ - Resize images to feet e-reader screen resolution
- - Output zip, cbz or jpg files
+ - Output as zip, cbz or jpg files

 Future features
 ----------------